Aaron Kaufman (politician): Background

 Kaufman graduated from Walter Johnson High School.
 He attended Montgomery College, where he received an associate degree in general studies in 2009, and the University of Maryland, College Park, where he received a Bachelor of Arts degree in American studies in 2011.

 Kaufman previously served as an administrative assistant for the Maryland House Ways and Means Committee.
 He is a long-time member of the Maryland Developmental Disabilities Council and RespectAbility, and has worked on campaigns at several levels of government.
 He also served as a senior manager of legislative affairs at the Jewish Federations of North America.

 In 2014, Kaufman was elected to the Montgomery County Central Committee and served through December 2022.

 On April 19, 2022, Kaufman applied to run for the Maryland House of Delegates in District 18, seeking to replace state Delegate Al Carr on the ballot after Carr withdrew his candidacy hours before the candidate filing deadline on April 15 to run for the county council, and no candidates were able to file to run in his place before the deadline.
 On April 20, the Montgomery County Democratic Central Committee voted to nominate him to run in the district.
 Kaufman, along with state Delegates Emily Shetty and Jared Solomon, faced Republican George Cecala in the general election.

 In the legislature

 Kaufman was sworn into the Maryland House of Delegates on January 11, 2023.
 He is a member of the House Judiciary Committee.

 Political positions

 Climate change

 In May 2022, Kaufman signed a Chesapeake Climate Action Network pledge to support legislation to get Maryland to use 100 percent carbon-free electricity by 2035 and to remove trash incineration from the state's "clean energy" classification.

 Disability rights

 While working at the Jewish Federations of North America, Kaufman pushed for legislation that would offer more financial security to people with disabilities, including the ABLE Age Adjustment Act (S.331) and the Savings Penalty Elimination Act (S.4102).
 In July 2011, Kaufman attended a Barack Obama rally at the University of Maryland, College Park to urge the president to protect disability funding in budgetary negotiations with Congress.

+During the 2025 legislative session, Kaufman introduced a bill that would give people the right to repair their own motorized wheelchairs.
+The bill passed and was signed into law by Governor Wes Moore.

+Immigration

+In November 2025, Kaufman supported a bill to ban 287(g) program agreements in Maryland, saying that it would allow local police to focus on community-based policing instead of federal immigration enforcement.